What is Tennis Elbow?

 Postural exercises are emphasized, along with stretching and strengthening of the shoulder, elbow, wrist, and hand.
 Modalities may be utilized, such as heat, cold laser, iontophoresis, ultrasound, and massage.
 Orthotics for the wrist may also be recommended as your physical therapist deems fit, in order to rest the wrist extensors.

-If you believe you may be experiencing tennis elbow, don’t hesitate to contact Hampstead, Sneads Ferry, or Topsail Physical Therapy today!
+If you believe you may be experiencing tennis elbow, don’t hesitate to contact Hampstead Topsail Physical Therapy or Sneads Ferry Physical Therapy today!
 Our experienced physical therapists will provide you with the care you need, so you can get back to your normal life.